Jackson County recognized as fastest growing small county in the U.S.

 “It was exciting to see something like that because that’s something you don’t see a lot of news come out of West Virginia”, says Ravenwood Mayor Josh Miller.

-Construction jobs and small businesses are the contributing factor to the county’s growth.
+Construction jobs and small businesses are the contributing factors to the county’s growth.
 Business owners say they’ve seen the growth over the years.

 “I think it’s about time we’re recognized”, says Sego Valley Bazaar co-owner Adam Frame, “There’s been a lot of effort through the years in this county.
 A lot of great people, a lot of great ideas”.